Yo, Check Out How We Treat Copper Storage Disease in Dogs!

 If you want your pup feeling better, the first step is changing their diet.
 Skip the beef liver, lamb liver, and other organ meats, and steer clear of treats loaded with copper.

-Thankfully, there are plenty of low-copper dog foods available.
-Your vet can help you pick the best option for your furry friend.
+Thankfully, there are plenty of options available with reduced levels.
+Your vet can help you choose the best one for your furry friend.

 Dietary ComponentRestriction/Change